This page provides guidance on how OPG is responding to the coronavirus pandemic. It will be updated when new information is available.

-We will aim to keep customers informed and updated on delays, so we ask that you are patient with us during this time.
+We aim to keep customers informed and updated on delays, so we ask that you are patient with us during this time.
 If you have an urgent safeguarding referral which means someone is in imminent danger, then contact the police.

 Lasting power of attorney applications (LPAs)